AdobeDocs/audience-manager.en/help/using/features/segments/segment-builder.md

 |Recommendations|Get live recommendations for similar traits to add to the segment rule.
 Read more in [Trait Recommendations](trait-recommendations.md).|
 |Real and Estimated Segment Size Data|See [Trait and Segment Population Data in Segment Builder](segment-builder-data.md).|

-## Segment Builder Controls: Destinations Mappings Section {#reference_D4D92F9F114449C9BC2A51A1C746D92F}
+## Segment Builder Controls: Destinations Mappings Section {#segment-builder-controls-destinations}

 In [!UICONTROL Segment Builder], the optional [!UICONTROL Destinations Mapping] section lets you send segment data to a third-party [!DNL cookie], [!DNL URL], or server-to-server destination.
 To add a destination, search (or browse) for a destination, provide destination specific information, and click **[!UICONTROL Add Destination]**.